WomensLaw is not just for women. We serve and support all survivors, no matter their sex or gender.

 Updated: January 13, 2021

 If a custody or visitation order is already in place, how can I get it changed?

 Because an order for custody and visitation is determined based on the best interest of the child, normally it is not permanent.
-If there is an existing custody or visitation order, it is possible that the court can amend it.1 In order to do so, you have the right to present an application in which you explain to the court the reasons for requesting a the change.
-Usually the court will evaluate whether:
+If there is an existing custody or visitation order, it is possible that the judge can amend it.1 In order to do so, you have the right to file a petition in which you explain to the judge the reasons for requesting a the change.
+Usually the judge will evaluate whether:

 - amending the custody and/or visitation order is in the best interest of the minor child; and

 - there has been a significant change in circumstances since the order was issued.1

 © 2008–2020 WomensLaw.org is a project of the National Network to End Domestic Violence, Inc. All rights reserved.
 This website is funded in part through a grant from the Office for Victims of Crime, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this website (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).
 NNEDV is a 501©(3) non-profit organization; EIN 52-1973408.